vitoc/device-simulation-java/CONTRIBUTING.md

 Some quick notes about the project code style:

-1. Where reasonable, lines length is limited to 80 chars max, to help code reviews and command line editors.
-2. Code blocks indentation with 4 spaces.
+1. Code blocks indentation with 4 spaces.
 The tab char should be avoided.
-3. Text files use Unix end of line format (LF).
+2. Text files use Unix end of line format (LF).